 Four years later, the Association’s named changed to the National Counsel of Federal Magistrates.
 Ultimately, the Association’s name changed to the Federal Magistrate Judges Association in 1991.
 While the Association has had multiple names during its 50 year existence, its core mission has remained the same to protect and promote

 1) the integrity and dignity of the magistrate judge system in the efficient administration of justice;

 2) the independence of the federal judiciary and;

 3) scholarly collaboration and influence in the federal judicial system

 Over the last 50 years, Magistrate Judges across the country have served in various capacities on governance committees in the District Courts of the United States, the Magistrate Advisory Committee of the Administrative Courts and various other leadership roles in the Judicial Conference.
 Magistrate Judges further play a integral role through its Rules Committee.
 The organization helps to shape procedural rules in both Civil and Criminal Cases.
 The association further has had a substantial scholarly impact on the legal system through its nationally recognized law review, Federal Courts Law Review.

-Over the years the organization has grown from its original number of 25 to 593 active and retired magistrate judges.
+Over the years the organization has grown from its original number of 25 to over 800 active and retired magistrate judges.
 This growth is illustrative of the important role that U.S. Magistrate Judges have had in its supportive role in the U.S. Courts.
-In July 2012, the organization is celebrating its 50th Anniversary and its vision as set forth for the immediate future is to continue working to educate the public of the importance of an independent federal judiciary, collaborating with other federal judge organizations and improved communications among its members.
+The FMJA continues working to educate the public of the importance of an independent and diverse federal judiciary, collaborating with other federal judge organizations, improved communications among its members.